 This Minestrone soup is fast, easy, and simple.
 Full of nutritious ingredients, cozy flavors, and everything to help your family get through cold winters, like what's in MN.
 Serve up this soup with homemade bread and salad for a wonderful family dinner.

 Gah.
-It snowed last night here in MN.
+It snowed last night in MN.
 No really, white flakes that came down from the skies and stuck to the grass.
 And here's the thing... no matter how much you KNOW it snows and is cold in MN, or how many years you have lived there, no matter how much you might say you LIKE the cold and wet and snow... it's a bit ol' fat lie.
-Who really likes being cold and wet.
+Who really likes being cold and wet?
 Or shoveling off their car simply to get milk?
 Sure, it's ridiculously pretty.
 And charming, and summers in MN are epic.
 That must be why we deal with it right?

 A bowl of this soup by the fire with a dog cuddled on one side and a kid on the other?
 Take THAT winter.

-My secret to easy Minestrone Soup?
+The secret to easy Minestrone Soup?
 Ragu®.
-No really.
+No, really.
 Yummy!
-The sauce is already packed full of spices and flavors and keeps things super simple for me.
-Simple.
-I like that word.
+This sauce is already packed full of spices and flavors and keeps things super simple.
+Simple, that’s a good word.

-And I add garbanzo beans and small pasta (I always let Levi pick out some fun shapes!) to put “meat on your bones”.
-Although, it’s safe to say I have enough meat on my bones to make it through the winter.
+And this recipe has garbanzo beans and small pasta (let your kids pick out some fun shapes!) to put “meat on your bones”.

-But Levi?
-Gosh, that boy is eating his way through the state.
-Adding pasta and beans gives some oomph to this Minestrone Soup that helps this recipe feed a family and gets my kids to the table for dinner with enthusiasm.
+Adding pasta and beans gives some oomph to this Minestrone Soup that helps this recipe feed a family and gets kids to the table for dinner with enthusiasm.